jgc92/GBM-Challenge/README.md

 # Notes to GBM reviewers
 Hi!
 I'm Joaquín González and this is my solution to the challenge.
 Thank you for reviewing my solution and for your time.
 Some assumptions I took:

+## Remember to run "GBM-Challenge.xcworkspace" for this to work pls (I'm using Charts).

 ## About the login
 * If the device is not enrolled with local auth then the fallback login view will be set.
 * Whenever the device is enrolled with local auth the login will be set to login with local auth.